 - December 2013: Three public meetings held to gather feedback on the initial evaluation of alternatives (Tier 1)

-- Spring 2015: Refine remaining alternatives and conduct Tier 3 screening.
+- Winter 2015: Refine remaining alternatives and conduct Tier 3 screening.

-- Spring 2015: Hold final round of public meetings to gather input on the preferred alternative (Tier 3)
+- Februaty 2016: Hold final public meeting to gather input on the preferred alternative (Tier 3)

 - Provide greater service frequency and improved access to high-quality transit,